Karen McPherson (swimmer)

-Karen McPherson (born 1950 or 1951) is a Canadian retired Paralympic athlete.
+Karen McPherson (born in 1951) is a Canadian retired Paralympic athlete.
 She won three medals in swimming events at the 1968 Summer Paralympics, held in Tel Aviv.

 Early life

 McPherson became paraplegic in infancy, after surviving polio.
 She used arm crutches, leg braces, and a wheelchair.
 She was a student at Vancouver's Little Flower Academy, and attended Vancouver City College.